dani-h/mz-tools/README.md

 # mz-tools
-Scripts that store MZ training report history.
+Scripts that parse ManagerZone html and store player's training report history.
+The scripts parse the html behind logins using cookies.